Options Break-Even Calculator

 About the Options Break-Even Calculator

-The Options Break-Even Calculator instantly shows you the exact stock price at which your call or put option position becomes profitable at expiration.
+The Options Break-Even Calculator gives you the exact stock price at which your call or put option position becomes profitable at expiration.
 Every options trade has a break-even point that accounts for the premium paid, and knowing that price before you enter the trade is essential for sound risk management.

 Whether you are buying calls in anticipation of a rally or purchasing puts as a hedge, understanding your break-even stock price helps you set realistic profit targets and stop-loss levels.
 This calculator handles both single-leg calls and puts, giving you a clear picture of how far the underlying needs to move before your position turns profitable.